eqdw/tonality/README.md

 pattern of notes might play.
 In order to reset the pitch and rhythm from its current context back to default, you can include the empty note `O`.
 This note has no sound or duration, it simply resets the context

+The empty note can be rhymically or melodically modified, the same as any other note, to set a new default context that the following notes are relative to.
+For example, `O,,` would make the notes that follow be a deep bassline, and `O16` would make the notes that follow default to sixteenth notes

 ### Multiple Voices

 To play multiple tones simultaneously, a polyphony block is used, with the syntax `[ / ]`.